msanvarov/php-security/README.md

 display_errors=Off
 ```

-Can set specific log location. **Might be trick if the server paths are unknown**:
+Can set specific log location. **Might be tricky if the server paths are unknown**:

 ```text
 log_errors=On